TheNotary/cshrp_websocket_edu/README.md

-x Dry up the code between NetworkStreamProxy and MockNetworkStreamProxy with an abstract class s Look into a better implementation of the websocket server, streams blow x Create an object just for WebSocketReader
+x Dry up the code between NetworkStreamProxy and MockNetworkStreamProxy with an abstract class s Look into a better implementation of the websocket server, streams blow x Create an object just for WebSocketReader x Create command for shutdown
-- Make it so the client can send a command to the websocket server for turn blue and shutdown
+- Create command for turning blue
 - Make it so the webserver can have two clients communicate to eachother
+- Make it so a C# client can connect to the server via SimpleWebsocketClient.Connect("127.0.0.1:80")
+- Clean up the server so it looks like SimpleWebsocketServer.Start()
+- Put it in a docker container
+- Carve it into libraries for use in other projects